dendronhq/dendron-site/vault/dendron.release.2021-01-11.md

 - bugs and performance related changes

 ### Breaking Changes
-- update date format for journal and scratch notes to use [Luxon style formatting](https://moment.github.io/luxon/docs/manual/formatting.html) ([[docs|dendron.topic.config#dendrondefaultjournaldateformat]])
+- update date format for journal and scratch notes to use [Luxon style formatting](https://moment.github.io/luxon/docs/manual/formatting.html) ([[docs|dendron.topic.config.vscode-config#dendrondefaultjournaldateformat]])
   - this affects you if you updated `dendron.default*DateFormat` to something other than the default
   - we made this change because [moment.js](https://momentjs.com/docs/#/-project-status/), our original date library, is now a legacy project and won't be receiving any new updates